Milton Santos: Biography

 Santos wrote more than forty books, all told, in several languages.
 His works became a reference for those interested in understanding geography from a critical point of view (if not necessarily in a negative light), especially by applying concepts of the Frankfurt School.
 His main concerns were connected on the one hand to city structure, urban networks and urbanisation processes in developing nations; and on the other hand, to the epistemology of geography (which means, its object and relationship to other sciences, such as economics and ethnography).
-His views about space helped geography transition from a concept of space as a stage for human action, to a constraint on human action.
+His views about space helped geography transition from a concept of space as a stage for human action to a constraint on human action.

 His works include "Por uma Geografia Nova" (For a New Geography) (1978) and "A natureza do espaço" (The Nature of Space) (1996).
 His work "O espaço dividido" (The Shared Space), in which Santos develops a theory of urban development in developing countries, is considered a geography classic.

 In 1994, Santos was awarded the Vautrin Lud Prize, the highest prize in geography.
-The Prize is modelled after the Nobel Prize and colloquially called the Nobel Prize for geography.
+The Prize is modeled after the Nobel Prize and colloquially called the Nobel Prize for geography.
 To date, Santos remains the only Latin-American scholar to ever win it.

 Santos died in São Paulo, on June 24, 2001, at age 75, as a result of prostate cancer diagnosed about seven years earlier.
+His work continues to be relevant to ongoing debates about the future of geography as a discipline.
+As such, his work "The Active Role of Geography: A Manifesto" was translated to English and published by Antipode in 2017.